 For OTA wanted and OTA interfering signal provided at the RIB using the parameters in table 10.6.2.1-1, the following requirements shall be met:

 - The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.
-The reference measurement channel for the OTA wanted signal is identified in subclause 10.3.2 for each BS channel bandwidth and further specified in annex A.
+The reference measurement channel for the OTA wanted signal is identified in subclause 10.3.2 for each BS channel bandwidth and further specified in annex A. The characteristics of the interfering signal is further specified in annex D.

 For BS type 1-O the OTA blocking requirement for co-location with BS in other frequency bands is applied for all operating bands for which co-location protection is provided.